duke-compsci290-spring2018/final-project-team-12/README.md

 If the task is "denied," no points are awarded and the task returns to the task board, where it can be claimed again

-## End Game
-* When an end game condition has been met, tasks can no longer be created or proposed, and a noticeable visual indicator will show that the game has been completed (for instance, a "you won" modal with an illustration, covering up the game board)
-* The player stats dashboard will also be displayed (or made more prominent) to show player progression and other statistics from the game
+* The player stats dashboard will display scores ad stats

 ## Stack